Sl0thie/Objectives/OutlookObjectives/Docs/ObjectModel.md

 ##### Summary

-The path to the Objectives archive folder.
+Gets or sets the path to the Objectives archive folder.

 <a name='P-OutlookObjectives-InTouch-ObjectivesRootFolder'></a>
 ### ObjectivesRootFolder `property`

 ##### Summary

-The path to the Objectives root folder.
+Gets or sets the path to the Objectives root folder.

 <a name='P-OutlookObjectives-InTouch-ObjectivesStorageFolder'></a>
 ### ObjectivesStorageFolder `property`

 ##### Summary

-The path to the Objectives storage folder.
+Gets or sets the path to the Objectives storage folder.

 <a name='P-OutlookObjectives-InTouch-TaskManager'></a>
 ### TaskManager `property`

 ##### Summary

-Initializes a new instance of the [TaskManager](#P-OutlookObjectives-InTouch-TaskManager 'OutlookObjectives.InTouch.TaskManager') class.
+Gets the task manager.

 <a name='P-OutlookObjectives-InTouch-WorkTypes'></a>
 ### WorkTypes `property`

 ##### Summary

-Dictionary of WorkTypes.
+Gets or sets the Dictionary of WorkTypes.

 ##### Remarks